If you need a new car, want to make home improvements or go on a holiday you might need to borrow money if you don’t have savings you could use.

 Interest: You’ll be offered an interest rate based on your credit history.
 Different lenders will offer different rates so you’ll need to find the best loan company for you.

 Time: The longer you spend paying your loan back, the smaller the monthly repayments.
 But you'll normally pay more in interest if you take a long time to pay it back, even with the cheapest loans.

 Fees:Even when you think you’ve found the best loans, check the small print.
 Some lenders charge fees if you pay the loan back early or make an extra repayment.

 Doing a loans comparison is good way to see, at a glance, a range of different lenders and the loans they offer.

 Our loan comparison table shows you the representative APR, and an example of a loan amount and how long it would take to pay it back.

 When you start to compare loans you’ll need to know how much you want to borrow.
 You’ll also need to know how long you want to borrow it for, and how much you can afford to pay back each month.
 Then you can compare loans and the different benefits of each.

-You can also use our loan calculator to work out the costs to you of taking out the loan.
+You can use our loan repayment calculator to work out the costs of taking out a loan.